devonfw-forge/Chionophile/README.md

 - C# (ASP.NET)
 - Rust (Actix4)

-Backends are completly exchangeable for all the endpoints used in benchmarks.
+The applications are completly interchangeable, as they share the same behaviour in all of the endpoints.

 ## Benchmarks
 Two benchmarks are executed for different purposes:
-1. **Energy consumption benchmark**: for the next 5 minuts, backends will received 14 request per second.
-This request rate will guarantee that all backends can send responses without raising 400 or 500 errors.
+1. **Energy consumption benchmark**: for 5 minutes the application will receive 14 requests per second.
+Maintaining this request rate will show how the different backends perform under the same load.
-2. **Performance benchmark**: backends will received as request as possible.
-This will show how many requests can be processed by each benchmark.
+2. **Performance benchmark**: backends will receive as many requests as possible.
+This will show the maximum load capacity for each language.

 ## Test flow

 The testing flow is composed by the following statements:

-- Get idle energy consumption for 1 minute
+- Get the idle energy consumption for 1 minute
-- For each backend:
+- For each language:
-  - Launch postgres and backend with docker-compose.
+  - Launch the Postgres database and the backend with docker-compose.
   - Wait for 2 min.
   - Start Benchmarks sequentially
-  - When benchmarks are finished, the backend and Postgres container are killed.
+  - When the benchmarks are completed, the backend and Postgres containers are killed.
-- Remove unnecessary data and rows from csv and html files, and wrap the relevant information in html files
+- Remove unnecessary data and rows from the generated CSV and HTML, and wrap the relevant information in HTML files

 ## Results

-The previous execution of the automated script will generate a report in results folder.
-Some results are currently place in this folder, both in pdf and html.
-We encorage you to download html as it has dynamic content and will ease results observation.
-Here is a taste:
+The execution of the automated test script will generate a report in the results folder.
+Some results are currently placed in this folder, both in PDF and HTML.
+We encourage you to download the HTML as it has dynamic content not visible in the PDF counterpart, and will ease the results observation.
+Here is a summary of the results:

 ### Benchmark 1
 |                               |  Rust      |  Java   |  NodeJS  |